The Complexity of Second-order HyperLTL: The Least Fixed Point Fragment of Second-order HyperLTL with Least Fixed Points

 \begin{proof} The $\Sigma_1^1$ lower bound already holds for $\hyltl$ satisfiability~\cite{hyperltlsatconf}, which is a fragment of $\univar$-free $\lfpsohyltlfp$ (see Remark~\ref{rem_hyltlisfragment}).
 Hence, we focus in the following on the upper bound, which is a generalization of the corresponding upper bound for $\hyltl$~\cite{hyperltlsatconf}.

 Throughout this proof, we fix an $\univar$-free $\lfpsohyltlfp$ sentence where $\psi$ is quantifier-free, and let $\Phi$ denote the set of quantifier-free subformulas of~$\varphi$ (including those in the guards).
-As before, we assume w.l.o.g.\ that each trace variable is quantified at most once in $\varphi$, i.e., for each trace variable~$\pi$ quantified in some $\gamma_j$ or in some $\phi_j^\con$, there is a unique second-order variable~$X_\pi$ such that $\pi$ ranges over $X_\pi$.
+As before, we assume without loss of generality that each trace variable is quantified at most once in $\varphi$, i.e., for each trace variable~$\pi$ quantified in some $\gamma_j$ or in some $\phi_j^\con$, there is a unique second-order variable~$X_\pi$ such that $\pi$ ranges over $X_\pi$.

 Due to Lemma~\ref{lemma_lfpcwmodelsize}, $\varphi$ is satisfiable if and only if it has a countable model~$T$.
 Thus, not only is $T$ countable, but the second-order quantifiers range over subsets of $T$, i.e., over countable sets.
 Finally, recall that the least fixed point assigned to $Y_j$ depends on the variable assignment to trace variables in the blocks~$\gamma_1,\ldots, \gamma_j$, but not on the second-order variables~$Y_{j'}$ with $j' < j$, as their values are also uniquely determined by the variables in the blocks~$\gamma_1,\ldots, \gamma_{j'}$.